Automattic/jetpack/readme.txt

 * Internationalization: add and update language information handling. #7057
 * Masterbar: remove the Menus item to match WordPress.com menu. #7070
 * Sync: better synchronization of changes to navigation menus. #7014
+* Sync: trigger synchronization when WordPress is updated. #7108
 * WordPress.com REST API: force secure API requests when getting request body. #7060
 * WordPress.com REST API: add new endpoint to invite new users. #7068, #7072, #7071